Western culture: Industrial Revolution

-After the Industrial Revolution
+Post-Industrial era

-Tendencies that have come to define modern Western societies include the concept of political pluralism, individualism, prominent subcultures or countercultures (such as New Age movements) and increasing cultural syncretism resulting from globalization and human migration.
+Tendencies that have come to define modern Western societies include the concept of political pluralism, individualism, prominent subcultures or countercultures (such as New Age movements) and increasing cultural syncretism resulting from globalization and immigration.
 Western culture has been heavily influenced by the Renaissance, the Ages of Discovery and Enlightenment and the Industrial and Scientific Revolutions.

 In the 20th century, Christianity declined in influence in many Western countries, mostly in the European Union where some member states have experienced falling church attendance and membership in recent years, and also elsewhere.
 Secularism (separating religion from politics and science) increased.
 Christianity remains the dominant religion in the Western world, where 70% are Christians.

 The West went through a series of great cultural and social changes between 1945 and 1980.
 The emergent mass media (film, radio, television and recorded music) created a global culture that could ignore national frontiers.
 Literacy became almost universal, encouraging the growth of books, magazines and newspapers.
 The influence of cinema and radio remained, while televisions became near essentials in every home.

 By the mid-20th century, Western culture was exported worldwide, and the development and growth of international transport and telecommunication (such as transatlantic cable and the radiotelephone) played a decisive role in modern globalization.
-The West has contributed a great many technological, political, philosophical, artistic and religious aspects to modern international culture: having been a crucible of Catholicism, Protestantism, democracy, industrialisation; the first major civilisation to seek to abolish slavery during the 19th century, the first to enfranchise women (beginning in Australasia at the end of the 19th century) and the first to put to use such technologies as steam, electric and nuclear power.
-The West invented cinema, television, the personal computer and the Internet; developed sports such as soccer, cricket, golf, tennis, rugby, basketball, and volleyball; and transported humans to an astronomical object for the first time with the 1969 Apollo 11 Moon Landing.
+The West has contributed a great many technological, political, philosophical, artistic and religious aspects to modern international culture: having been a crucible of Catholicism, Protestantism, democracy, industrialisation; the first major civilisation to seek to abolish slavery during the 19th century, and the first to put to use such technologies as steam, electric and nuclear power.
+The West invented cinema, television, the personal computer, the Internet and video games; developed sports such as soccer, cricket, golf, tennis, rugby, basketball, and volleyball; and transported humans to an astronomical object for the first time with the 1969 Apollo 11 Moon Landing.

-It was, in recent history, and remains, the dominant power and director of human civilization.

 Arts and humanities

-While dance, music, visual art, story-telling, and architecture are human universals, they are expressed in the West in certain characteristic ways.

-In Western dance, music, plays and other arts, the performers are only very infrequently masked.
-There are essentially no taboos against depicting a god, or other religious figures, in a representational fashion.